aldidoanta/signed-commit-demo/README.md

 # signed-commit-demo
-A demonstration about using signed commit to help verifying identity of a commit author
+A demonstration about using signed commit to help verifying identity of a commit author.